LastPass Review: Quick Expert Summary

 What are the disadvantages of LastPass?

-One of my biggest complaints is that importing passwords isn’t as intuitive as with other top password managers.
+While there are many things I like about LastPass, there are a few drawbacks.
+Importing passwords isn’t as intuitive as with other top password managers.
 LastPass provides you with a pretty extensive list of password managers that it allows you to import your passwords from, including 1Password, Dashlane, and Google Chrome.
 However, you have to first export the passwords from your old password manager to an export file, and then you have to upload that file to LastPass.
-Other password managers, such as Dashlane, provide one-click options to complete this process.
+Other password managers provide one-click options to complete this process.

-Also, I’m not a fan of the hurdles I need to jump through to reach LastPass email support.
+Also, I’m not a fan of the hurdles I needed to jump through to reach LastPass email support.
 Before you can fill out an email contact form, LastPass requires you to first read through FAQs.
-I wish LastPass had live chat like Dashlane and RoboForm, or it at least made contacting email support easier like 1Password.

 All that being said, LastPass is still an excellent password manager with a lot of really good features, and it offers a great value.